Help shape the use of genomic information in adult population healthcare

 • What support you need to help patients understand genetic information

-• Some optional background questions about you, including your professional role and region of work, your gender and your ethnicity
+• Some optional background questions about you, including your professional role, the region you work in, your gender, and your ethnicity

 Things to know: